-You’ve probably heard some statistics about Indigenous disadvantage in Australia.
+You’ve probably heard some statistics about First Nations disadvantage in Australia.
 Maybe you’ve even heard personal stories of pain and injustice.
 You probably wish someone would do something about it.
-But at the end of the day, it’s just not your problem… or is it?
+But at the end of the day, it’s just not your problem … or is it?

 Right and wrong

-There’s an injustice in our nation that originated with the beginning of British colonisation and is ongoing today.
-For over 200 years, this injustice has inflicted pain and suffering.
-It’s not just an issue for Indigenous people.
-It concerns every person living in Australia.
-It matters because it’s an issue of justice, of right and wrong.
-As human beings, this should concern us.
+There’s an injustice in our nation that originated at the time of British colonisation and is ongoing today.
+For over 230 years, this injustice has inflicted pain and suffering.
+It’s not just an issue for First Nations people; it concerns every person living in Australia.
+It matters because it’s an issue of justice, of right and wrong, and as human beings, this should concern us.
 The fact is, something’s wrong and you can be part of making it right.